PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-07 04:22:53
+Last updated: 2024-04-07 04:23:26
-Random Quote: I think mothers and fathers made up the gods because they wanted their children to sleep through the night.  -  Davos Seaworth
+Random Quote: .OkaySomebody's got to teach this kid to swear, it's embarrassing. - Meemaw